 Furthermore, personalized text messages get the results: it has been shown that 75% of consumers prefer retailers that refer to them by name and that 91% of consumers prefer brands that are relevant to their interests.
 This shows how truly powerful personalized messages can be.

 So how do you create a successful personalized SMS strategy?
 Here are four ways to help you with your customized SMS campaign.

-When sending out personalized text messages, there are a few things you need to bear in mind.
+When you send personalized text messages, there are a few things you need to bear in mind.
 Your text content needs to be relevant to the recipient and likewise timely and appropriate.
 You don't want your SMS campaign coming across as annoying or overbearing.

-We recommend to always ask for an opt-in from a customer to make sure they want to receive SMS content from your business.
+We recommend always asking for an opt-in from a customer to make sure they want to receive SMS content from your business.
 Consent can be asked by:

 Furthermore, if you want to make your customers more at ease and feel like they have an option, you can include the following sections in your texts:

 Expectations: let them know how frequently your message will be sent and the kind of content they'll receive.